-1. Estimate unit costs based on literature of comparable technologies and expert judgments
+1. Estimate unit costs based on literature of comparable technologies, and expert judgments

 It is recommended to estimate future changes in unit costs.
-Literature, often so called "grey literature" (not published in academic journals or peer reviewed book chapters) provides several case studies.
-For electric vehicles see, for example, TNO et al. (2012), for CO2 reducing technologies for cars and vans in general see, for example, Hill (2014).
-Probably a categorisation of dynamic cost curves and technologies might prove helpful, as can be expert judgments.
+Literature, often so called 'grey literature' (not published in academic journals or peer reviewed book chapters) provides several case studies.
+For electric vehicles see, for example, TNO et al., 2012; for CO2 reducing technologies for cars and vans in general see, for example, Hill (2014).
+Probably a categorization of dynamic cost curves and technologies might prove helpful, as can be expert judgments.
 Experts, for example, could advise on which cost curve is most likely for a specific technology.
 Industry R&D investments can be used as an indicator for possible future changes in unit costs.

-2. Include a margin for possible future unit costs and estimate the impact on CBA outcomes
+2. Include a margin for possible future unit costs, and estimate the impact on CBA outcomes

-It is wise to do sensitivity analyses for cost curves: What impact would another cost curve have on the outcomes of a CBA?
-What would be the policy implications of different cost curves (assuming that the policy choice would be based on the results of a CBA only)?
-What effect would postponing regulations, lowering standards, not implementing any of these have?
+It is wise to do sensitivity analyses for cost curves: how much impacts would another cost curve have on the outcomes of a CBA?
+And what would be the policy implications of different cost curves (assuming that the policy choice would be based on the results of a CBA only)?
+Postpone regulations, lowering standards, not implement these at all?

-3. Make an estimation of the "break-even" points of unit costs: how low should they be in which year to have positive results?
+3. Make an estimation of the 'break-even' points of unit costs: how low should they be in which year to have 'positive' results?

-For policy decisions, the precise welfare effects of candidate policies are not necessarily very important in all cases.
+For policy decisions the precise welfare effects of candidate policies are not necessarily very important in all cases.
 What is sometimes more important is the notion of the balance: do costs exceed benefits or not?
-And, are there more cost-effective alternatives?
-Therefore, it is sometimes relevant to answer such questions.
+And: are there more cost-effective alternatives?
+Therefore it is sometimes relevant to answer such questions.
 Researchers can show break-even points: at which point in time, or at which unit cost levels would the benefits exceed costs, or would regulations be competitive over alternative policies?

-4. Make a decent analysis of the reference case, which is often not "do nothing", or "no change".
+4. Make a decent analyses of the reference case, which is often not 'do nothing', or 'no change'.

-Very important for many CBAs, including those for infrastructure options, is the question of what the reference case is, as explained above.
+Very important for many CBAs, including those for infrastructure options, is the question what the reference case is, as explained above.
 The reference case does not receive a lot of attention in many cases, but could significantly influence the outcomes of CBA (Mouter et al., 2013).
-Therefore, it is recommended to think through the reference case carefully in case of regulations, especially if it is unlikely that "do nothing" or "stand still" is the most likely reference case.
+Therefore it is recommended to also think through the reference case carefully in case of regulations, especially if it is unlikely that 'do nothing' or 'stand still' is the most likely reference case.